zhanymkanov/fastapi-best-practices/README.md

    9. `exceptions` - module specific exceptions, e.g. `PostNotFound`, `InvalidUserData`

 ### 2. Excessively use Pydantic
-Pydantic has a rich set of feature to validate and transform data.
+Pydantic has a rich set of features to validate and transform data.

 In addition to regular features like required, non-required fields and default data, it has built-in comprehensive data processing params like regex, enums for limited allowed options, length validation, email validation, etc.